npm/npmo-docs/troubleshooting/faq.md

     Note that all of these options incur downtime for your npme instance.

-## What is npmo/npm On-Site, and how is it related to npme/npm Enterprise? {#what-is-npmo}
+## What is npmo/npm On-Site, and how is it related to npme/npm Enterprise?

 The first version of npm Enterprise that used Replicated and Docker was called npm On-Site, which was released around September 2015.
 In April 2016, npm On-Site was rebranded back to npm Enterprise. npm On-Site is literally the same product as npm Enterprise, just an older version.
 Similarly, the `npmo` bin was renamed to `npme` and has been deprecated.

-If you're currently running npm On-Site, please use the [How do I upgrade npm Enterprise?](#how-do-i-upgrade-npme) answer to upgrade to npm Enterprise, and make sure to migrate Replicated to version 2.
+If you're currently running npm On-Site, please use the [How do I upgrade npm Enterprise?](#how-do-i-upgrade-npm-enterprise) answer to upgrade to npm Enterprise, and make sure to migrate Replicated to version 2.
 You should also replace the `npmo` bin on your host with `npme` via the following:

 ```
 sudo npm uninstall -g npmo
 sudo npm i -g --ignore-scripts npme
 ```

-## What's the difference between a scoped package and an unscoped package? {#difference-bw-scoped-and-unscoped}
+## What's the difference between a scoped package and an unscoped package?

 A scoped package has a scope (or namespace), which begins with an `@` symbol and is followed by a `/`, in the package name, e.g. `@scope/foo`.
 An unscoped package has no scope in the package name, e.g. `foo`.
 The scope is a permanent part of the package's name and identity, used in `package.json` and also in `require()` or `import` statements in code.

 Technically, the only difference is the presence of a scope in the package name.
 Semantically, however, a scoped package is private by default.
 For this reason, we *highly* recommend that you use a scope for any and all packages that you do not want to publish publicly.

-## Does using a scope make packages private automatically? {#are-scoped-packages-automatically-private}
+## Does using a scope make packages private automatically?

 Yes, because a scoped package is only made public if published using `npm publish --access public` (or subsequently modified via `npm access public`).
 For this reason, we *highly* recommend that you use a scope for any and all private packages.

-## Do I have to use a scope for the packages I publish to npme? {#do-i-have-to-use-a-scope}
+## Do I have to use a scope for the packages I publish to npme?

 Technically no. There are a couple ways you can configure your `npm` client (or even an individual package) to point to your private registry without using a scope, but we *highly* recommend using a scope for _all_ private packages to avoid unintentionally publishing your private package to the public registry, based on the following facts: